mohamed-farag88/CET-005/README.md

 >The ProxyCommand then tells the system to first ssh to our bastion host and open a connection to host %h (hostname supplied to ssh) on port %p (port supplied to ssh).

+## Hints

+IF you do not need to edit the config file check this [Instructions]

+For Putty client click [here]